amgartendev/amgartendev/README.md

-<h3 align="center">A passionate software developer from willing to be a Data Scientist 🚀</h3>
+<h3 align="center">A passionate software developer willing to be a Data Scientist 🚀</h3>

 <br/>